-The importance of these details above are, by and large, dismissed, ignored, or glossed over by plaintiffs' experts.
-Individually and collectively, plaintiffs' experts take the position that all exposures to TCE, PCE, benzene, and vinyl chloride, in all combinations, produce harmful toxic effects that can contribute to bladder cancer (as well as a host of other cancer and non-cancer diseases) through the same vaguely described mechanisms.
+As will be discussed in Section 6.5, the importance of these details above are, by and large, dismissed, ignored, or glossed over by plaintiffs' experts.
+Individually and collectively, plaintiffs' experts take the position that all exposures to TCE, PCE, benzene, and vinyl chloride, in all combinations, produce harmful toxic effects that can contribute to NHL and leukemia (as well as a host of other cancer and non-cancer diseases) through the same vaguely described mechanisms.
 Each expert seemingly takes an approach that amounts to "checking the box" with respect to Biological Plausibility as a Bradford Hill attribution element.